-This section covers what eating disorders are and their different symptoms.
-It looks at how you can get treatment.
-You might find it useful if you have an eating disorder yourself.
-It could help you if you care for someone who does.
+This section covers different eating disorders and symptoms.
+As well as treatment options.
+You might find it useful if you have an eating disorder.
+Or you care for someone who does.

 - There are different types of eating disorders.

-- Treatments for eating disorders include medication, talking therapies and family therapy.
+- Treatments for eating disorders can be medication, talking therapies and family therapy.

 This section covers:

-- What risks and complications can eating disorders cause?
+10. What are the risks and complications of eating disorders?

 Need practical advice & info?
 We can help.